INTERMEDIATE MICROECONOMICS

 27: Exchange 2 & Externalities

-Pareto optimal level of public goods; uniqueness under quasi-linear preferences; provision decisions (CH 37)
+Pareto-optimal level of public goods; uniqueness under quasi-linear preferences; provision decisions (CH 37)

 Other Materials